 Republic of Colombia | Interesting Colombia Facts

 Colombia Facts: Republic of Colombia is also called as Colombia and Columbia.
-Republic of Colombia is the fourth-largest country of South America which is along with both Pacific and Caribbean coastlines.
+The Republic of Colombia is the fourth-largest country of South America which is along with both Pacific and Caribbean coastlines.
 Its landscape is tagged by the Andes Mountains, many huge coffee plantations and rain forests.
-The city Bogota is capital of Colombia, which is situated in the centre of the country.
+The city Bogota is the capital of Colombia, which is situated in the centre of the country.

 In South America, Colombia is the only country which has a coastline on both the Pacific Ocean and the Caribbean Sea.

 Colombia does not have seasons; because it is near the equator, it has sunlight throughout the year.

 You can see fruit and juices venders all over Colombia, especially on the Caribbean coast.

 According to the World’s Happiest Index, Colombia is considered the happiest country in the world.